TenebrisNoctua/ServerAuthority/docs/index.md

 ### `Behavior.DeclareField(fieldName: string, _: { Type: "boolean" | "cframe" | "color3" | "enum" | "instance" | "number" | "random" | "vector2" | "vector3" }): ()`

 This method allows you to define a field with a certain type in the `AuroraScriptObject`.
-Not sure what it is used for at the moment.
+The defined field will appear as a property within the `AuroraScriptObject`.

 ## AuroraScriptObject